-Joshua is a Multimedia Producer for KQED Science and the Lead Producer for Deep Look.
+Joshua is a Digital Video Producer for KQED Science and the Lead Producer for Deep Look.
 After receiving his BS in Wildlife Biology from Ohio University, he went on to participate in marine mammal research for NOAA, USGS and the Intersea Foundation.
 He also served as the president of The Pacific Cetacean Group, a nonprofit organization dedicated to teaching students K-6 about whales.
 Josh studied science and natural history filmmaking at San Francisco State University and Montana State University.

 In his debut film, Life by the Tide, San Francisco filmmaker Joshua Cassidy takes an intimate look into the tide pools at the Fitzgerald Marine Reserve in Moss Beach, CA. QUEST features an excerpt of Cassidy's film.

 The rural foothills along the Santa Cruz County Coast hold an ancient secret.
 Deep below the redwoods, White Moon Cave extends for nearly a mile -- making it one of the longest caves in California.
 But few people have ever been in it.
 Join the KQED Science team as we squeeze through the narrow clandestine entrance, and meet the uncanny cave inhabitants to bring new light to this hidden realm.

 SOFIA is more than a telescope tucked into a re-purposed commercial airliner.
 It's a complete flying astronomical observation platform which carries a dozen or more astronomers, observers and crew far above the clouds to observe objects and phenomena too cold to be seen in visible light.

 If you look around Silicon Valley, ideas all seem to be coming from the same kind of people.
 By a recent estimate, one percent of technology entrepreneurs were African American.
 Only eight percent of companies were founded by women.
 One program aims to change this by encouraging more women and minorities to launch companies.